sbcshop/PICO-LORA-EXPANSION/README.md

 Put your text between single quote.

+ ## For configuration of Lora module go to below link
+ <a href="https://github.com/sbcshop/Lora-HAT-for-Raspberry-Pi" > PICO LORA Configuration mode </a>

  ## Applications
  In this folder you see two application
    * Pico Lora Broadcast (with LCD display), In this folder you see three files